Kats32/Solar-Storm-Sentinel/README.md

 Because CME event labels are not available in the dataset, the detection of CMEs relies on threshold-based rules.
 Typical thresholds are computed using percentiles.
 For example:
--trig_counts over the 90th percentile
+- trig_counts over the 90th percentile
--coin_trig_counts above the 90th percentile
+- coin_trig_counts above the 90th percentile
--fpga_temp_mon above the 85th percentile
+- fpga_temp_mon above the 85th percentile

 If any of these conditions are met, the sample is marked as a potential CME disturbance.
 The labels are smoothed using a rolling window so that small spikes do not trigger false detections.
 After smoothing, the flagged time intervals correspond to possible CME event windows.

 6. Overview of Workflow

--Load ASPEX CDF files.
+- Load ASPEX CDF files.
--Extract the required features.
+- Extract the required features.
--Clean and trim feature arrays.
+- Clean and trim feature arrays.
--Normalize using MinMaxScaler.
+- Normalize using MinMaxScaler.
--Generate 50-step input sequences for LSTM.
+- Generate 50-step input sequences for LSTM.
--Train the LSTM model to predict the next value.
+- Train the LSTM model to predict the next value.
--Employ thresholds to detect CME-like anomalies.
+- Employ thresholds to detect CME-like anomalies.
--Visualize predicted vs actual values and anomaly windows.
+- Visualize predicted vs actual values and anomaly windows.

 7. Output Provided

 The project produces:
--The scaled multivariate training data
+- The scaled multivariate training data
--LSTM model training results
+- LSTM model training results
--Predictions for each feature
+- Predictions for each feature
--Threshold-based anomaly or CME detection results -Plots of anomaly intervals and model forecasts
+- Threshold-based anomaly or CME detection results
+- Plots of anomaly intervals and model forecasts